 The motto "The People's University," carved on the library's original Fall River granite walls, testifies to the public library's long-standing role as a free source of education open to all people in a democratic society.
 The staff of the Fall River Public Library works to create an environment that welcomes and satisfies the needs of patrons of all ages, abilities, and cultural backgrounds.

-The Fall River Public Library seeks to be a household name for your one-stop source for information, education, and entertainment.
+The Fall River Public Library seeks to be a household name as your one-stop source for information, education, and entertainment.

 The Fall River Public Library was founded in 1861, as the direct descendant of the Fall River Athenaeum, a private subscription library which had been in operation since 1835.
 The library was housed in the Fall River City Hall until 1886, when a fire destroyed part of the collection and forced relocation to rented premises on North Main Street.
 The new location, while more spacious, was not considered suitable as permanent housing for a public library, and in 1895 the City authorized construction of a library building.
 The present library building on North Main Street was opened in 1899.
 Beginning in 2001, the library underwent a complete restoration.
 The original building has retained its beauty and historic appeal, but with facilities designed for the 21st century library user.